 How to Care for Aging Dogs

 Getting your dog adequate exercise is one way to help them age well.
 Another is ensuring a nutritious diet, which can be supplemented just as a human's can.
 Hemp oil, for example, can help a dog maintain healthy joints, bones, nails, teeth, and fur.
 Glucosamine is widely admired for its health benefits in humans, and the same applies to dogs; this can also be said for omega-3 fatty acids.
-Giving your senior dog health-boosting treats can help reduce inflammation and reduce pain, helping your furry companion stay happy well into their older years.
+Giving your senior dog health-boosting treats may help support normal inflammatory responses and help with discomfort, helping your furry companion stay happy well into their older years.

 One thing that won't change is the unique bond humans have with dogs — they're our genetic allies.
 We've co-evolved with them, and we love each other for it.
 While it's inevitable that dogs age faster than people, we can help them be happy and comfortable well into their golden years.
 They'd do the same for us, after all.